marcshake/larablog/readme.md

 * OPTIONAL: run ``php artisan migrate:refresh --seed`` to install test-data (you won't be able to login without test-data anyways)
 * run ``php artisan serve`` to start your local development server

 There will be a real installation-routine, when the software is ready.
+I guess.

 ## Closing words

-Please be always aware that this program is not for using in production environments.
-I have put that online to improve my laravel-skills and let you be part of it.
+Consider this a work in progress.
+I do use this in a live environment, but that may change everytime.